Everything PR News

 Originally published October 2010.
 Updated June 2026.

 Adriana Lima is one of the highest-earning supermodels in modern fashion history.
-Brazilian, born June 12, 1981.
-Discovered in Salvador, Bahia at 13.
+Brazilian, born June 12, 1981 in Salvador, Bahia.
+Scouted at 13 in a Salvador shopping mall.
 Won Ford's Supermodel of Brazil competition at 15, finished second in Ford's Supermodel of the World the following year, and signed with Elite Model Management in New York.
-By 2000 she was a Victoria's Secret Angel — and stayed one until 2018, the longest tenure in the brand's history.
+By 2000 she was a Victoria's Secret Angel — the longest-tenured in the brand's history, from 1999 through 2018.

 The Career Arc

 Lima's first major commercial run was Maybelline, 2003 to 2009 — the contract that built her name as a beauty face beyond the VS runway.
-Forbes ranked her among the top-earning models every year from 2012 to 2017, peaking second on the list with annual earnings between $7 million and $10.5 million.
-The Victoria's Secret Fantasy Bra, which she wore multiple times beginning in 2008, became one of the most-photographed annual moments in fashion media for a decade.
+Forbes ranked her among the highest-earning models every year from 2012 to 2017, peaking at #2 on the list with annual earnings between $7 million and $10.5 million.
+The Victoria's Secret Fantasy Bra — which she wore in 2008, 2010, 2014, and 2018 — became one of the most-photographed annual moments in fashion media for a decade.

-She left Victoria's Secret in 2018, ahead of the brand's cultural reset.
-Since then she has continued working at the editorial top of the industry — Donna Karan, Givenchy, Loewe, Miu Miu, Versace, Jason Wu, IWC, Calzedonia, Desigual, Sportmax (2025).
+She left Victoria's Secret in November 2018, on her own terms, ahead of the brand's cultural reset.
+Since then she has continued at the editorial top of the industry: Donna Karan, Givenchy, Loewe, Miu Miu, Versace, Jason Wu, IWC, Calzedonia, Desigual, Sportmax (Fall 2025).
 Models.com keeps her classified as an Industry Icon.
 In 2024 she returned to Maybelline.
 In February 2026 she covered Harper's Bazaar España's Red Issue.
 In January 2026 Victoria's Secret announced a behind-the-scenes documentary tied to its 2025 Fashion Show, positioning Lima inside the brand's relaunch storytelling.

 Off the Runway

 Lima has acted in Ugly Betty, How I Met Your Mother, and The Crazy Ones.
 She has fronted Super Bowl campaigns for Kia and Teleflora — the kind of mainstream-American consumer placements most fashion models never land.
-She is a mother of three.
-Reported net worth in 2025 estimates range above $75 million, anchored by long-tail endorsement renewals, equity-incentive deals, and a real estate portfolio in Miami.
+Mother of three.
+Reported net worth estimates in 2025 range above $75 million, anchored by long-tail endorsement renewals, equity-incentive deals, and a Miami real estate portfolio.

 The Brand Communications Playbook

 Lima's longevity is a communications case study.
-Three moves matter.
+Four moves matter.

 One: cumulative association.
-Twenty-five years of Victoria's Secret, twenty years of Maybelline, and a rotating cast of luxury campaigns built a brand stack no single contract could buy.
-The Lima name carries multiple categories — lingerie, mainstream beauty, luxury fashion, athletic wear — without ever feeling diluted.
+Nineteen years of Victoria's Secret.
+Six years of Maybelline the first time, ongoing the second.
+A rotating cast of luxury campaigns built a brand stack no single contract could buy.
+The Lima name carries multiple categories — lingerie, mainstream beauty, luxury fashion, athletic wear — without feeling diluted.
 That stack is the asset.

 Three: the second act.
 The post-Victoria's Secret transition was managed, not forced.
 Lima exited at the right moment, stayed visible through editorial and selective campaigns, and re-entered the major brand cycle with the Maybelline return and the VS documentary.
 Few supermodels execute the second act well.
 Most never get one.